-German commission backs restitution of Kandinsky painting owned by Bavarian bank to Jewish heirs
+German commission says bank should give Kandinsky painting to Jewish heirs

 In the case of the heirs of Hedwig Lewenstein Weyermann and Irma Lewenstein Klein versus Bayerische Landesbank, the commission advised that the 1907 painting “The Colorful Life” by Russian artist Kandinsky be returned to the heirs.

-The commission’s recommendations are non-binding but are mostly followed by the parties once they have agreed to call on it to resolve the conflict.
+The commission’s recommendations are nonbinding but are mostly followed by the parties once they have agreed to call on it to resolve the conflict.

 The large tempera painting shows a group of colorfully clad people on a lawn, some eating or playing music, while others seem to be dancing.